 When I was 9 months pregnant I remember telling myself, “Whitney sleep as much as you can right now because when you have Blakely you’re never gonna sleep again.”

 Skip ahead 11 months, my husband was deployed and I still had a baby waking up 3-4 times a night.
 Blakely insisted on being fed to sooth herself back to sleep.
+I felt like I hadn’t sleep in months.

 I was a ZOMBIE– I knew I needed some outside help and I was lucky to find a sleep consultant, Cara of Taking Cara Babies.